RitikaDesai98/Data-Structures/README.md

 # INFSCI2500
-University of Pittsburgh - Data Structures
+University of Pittsburgh - INFSCI 2500